Loading…

 Problems of using the wrong adhesive

-Furthermore, non-flexible products may not be capable of withstanding environmental factors like temperature fluctuations, moisture, or vibrations.
-These conditions can further exacerbate the rigidity of the adhesive, leading to premature failure of the bond and potential damage to the entire assembly.
+3. Inability to Withstand Environmental Factors: Non-flexible adhesives and glues may not endure environmental conditions like temperature fluctuations, moisture, or vibrations.
+This can worsen the rigidity of the adhesive, leading to premature bond failure and potential assembly damage.

 Failure due to using a non-flexible adhesive.